mm80843/T3.5/docs/Article/PBN__Article_322.md

 # __COVID-19 and Green Housing: A Review of Relevant Literature__

+## Title of the article

+COVID-19 and Green Housing: A Review of Relevant Literature

 ## Referenced by other articles

 * [COVID-19 Could Leverage a Sustainable Built Environment](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_316.md)